jhs/deepeval/docs/blog/deepeval-vs-langfuse.md

 import FeatureComparisonTable from "@site/src/components/FeatureComparisonTable";

-**TL;DR:** Langfuse has strong tracing capabilities, which is useful for debugging and monitoring in production, and easy to adopt thanks to solid integrations.
-It supports evaluations at a basic level, but lacks advanced features for heavier experimentation like A/B testing, custom metrics, granular test control.
+**TL;DR:** Langfuse has strong tracing capabilities, which are useful for debugging and monitoring in production, and easy to adopt thanks to solid integrations.
+It supports evaluations at a basic level, but lacks advanced features for heavier experimentation like A/B testing, custom metrics, and granular test control.
 Langfuse takes a prompt-template-based approach to metrics (similar to Arize) which can be simplistic, but lacks the accuracy of research-backed metrics.
 The right tool depends on whether you’re focused solely on observability, or also investing in scalable, research-backed evaluation.

 ## How is DeepEval Different?